fceja/kubernetes_auto_scale_sim/README.md

 A `Kubernetes cluster` project that simulates `Pod` auto-scaling.

-There are two ways to run:
+\*\*NOTE - There are two ways to run:

 Option 1: using `docker-compose` to run as standalone Docker containers.

-Option 2: using `kind` to run local Kubernetes clusters using Docker containers.
+Option 2: using `kind` to run `local Kubernetes clusters` using Docker containers.

+This page contains common installation steps for both options.
+For remaining installation/deployment steps:

+- For Option 1, view `~/project_root/README-Docker-Compose-Installation.md`.
+- For Option 2, view `~/project_root/README-Kubernetes-Installation.md`.

+## Common Installation Steps

-## Install Docker Desktop
+### Install Docker Desktop

 - https://www.docker.com/products/docker-desktop/

-### Optional
+#### Optional

-Some services require additional steps for installation.

-- To skip additional installation for `Kafdrop`, you can simply comment out the `kafdrop-server` section from services in `docker-compose.yaml`
+- `kafdrop`, `prometheus` and `grafana` require additional installation steps.

-- To skip additional installation for `Prometheus`, you can simply comment out the `prometheus` and `grafana` sections from services in `docker-compose.yaml`
+  - You can simply skip these by commenting them out from the services section in `docker-compose.yaml`

+- To install:

-- Kafdrop setup
+  - Kafdrop

     - To run Kafdrop, you will need to prepare a `kafdrop .bin.tar.gz` file.
       - Follow the `Building` instructions at [GitHub-obsidiandynamics](https://github.com/obsidiandynamics/kafdrop).
       - The output will produce a `/target` directory.
       - Copy and paste `kafdrop-4.0.3-SNAPSHOT-bin.tar.gz` into `~/project_root/kafdrop`

-- Prometheus setup
+  - Prometheus
     - To run Prometheus, download `jmx_prometheus_javaagent-1.0.1.jar` from [Github-prometheus](https://github.com/prometheus/jmx_exporter/releases) and place into `~/project_root/kafka/server`.

 ## Build Docker Images